 - Fresh parsley – you can use either curly or Italian flat leaf parsley.
 Be sure to remove the parsley stems, as they tend to be a little bitter.

-- Red wine vinegar – the acidity of the vinegar pairs so well with the fats in the oil and gives a slight tanginess.
+- Red wine vinegar – the acidity of the vinegar pairs so well with the fats in the oil and add a slight tanginess.
 You can also use apple cider vinegar, white wine vinegar or champagne vinegar.

 - Garlic – fresh is best.
 Omit this and use garlic-infused olive oil instead of regular olive oil for a low-FODMAP sauce.